juice-shop/multi-juicer/guides/hetzner/hetzner.md

 ## Sizing notes

 The defaults target a mid-sized event on a `cpx32` (4 vCPU / 8 GB RAM / 80 GB SSD, Hetzner's newer AMD generation).
-The math behind `MAX_INSTANCES=30`:
+The math behind `MAX_INSTANCES=20`:

 - Per Juice Shop pod (from the upstream project's stated **minimum** system requirements): **256 MB RAM**, **200 millicpu**, **300 MB disk**.
 Recommended is 384 MB / 400 millicpu / 800 MB disk.
 - k3s + ingress-nginx + cert-manager + 2 MultiJuicer balancer replicas reserve roughly **1.1 vCPU** and **1.4 GB RAM** on the node, leaving about **2.9 vCPU**, **6.6 GB RAM** and ~70 GB free disk for Juice Shop pods.
-- CPU is the tightest resource: 2900 mCPU / 200 mCPU ≈ 14 pods at Juice Shop's stated minimum, or ~19 pods at the chart's default request of 150 mCPU.
-Since teams are mostly idle and no CPU **limits** are set, a soft cap of 30 is a realistic compromise.
+- CPU is the tightest resource: at the chart's default request of 150 mCPU per pod, ~19 pods actually fit before the scheduler runs out of CPU requests. `MAX_INSTANCES=20` keeps the visible team ceiling in line with what the node can actually schedule, so no team ends up stuck on a `Pending` pod.
 RAM (~25 pods at 256 MB) and disk (>200 pods at 300 MB) are not the bottleneck.

 Guidelines for scaling up or down:

 - Small event (up to ~10 teams)?
 Drop to `SERVER_TYPE=cpx22` (2 vCPU / 4 GB, ~€6/month) with `MAX_INSTANCES=10`.
-- Want more than ~30 teams?
-Bump both variables together, e.g. `SERVER_TYPE=cpx42` (8 vCPU / 16 GB) with `MAX_INSTANCES=50`, or `SERVER_TYPE=cpx52` (16 vCPU / 32 GB) with `MAX_INSTANCES=100`.
+- Want more than ~20 teams?
+Bump both variables together, e.g. `SERVER_TYPE=cpx42` (8 vCPU / 16 GB) with `MAX_INSTANCES=40`, or `SERVER_TYPE=cpx52` (16 vCPU / 32 GB) with `MAX_INSTANCES=80`.
 - If you expect heavy concurrent traffic per team (e.g. teams actively hacking rather than reading), switch to a **dedicated-CPU** type (e.g. `ccx23` / `ccx33`) via `SERVER_TYPE` — shared-vCPU plans like `cpx*` can throttle under sustained load.
 - To hard-cap the number of teams, use `MAX_INSTANCES`.
 See the chart's `config.maxInstances` value in [`helm/multi-juicer/values.yaml`](../../helm/multi-juicer/values.yaml) for the full list of tunables.